tiger2380/Swidly-MVC-Framework/README.md

 1. First, download the framework by downloading the zip or cloning the repo.
 1. Run composer... oh right, no composer installation is required!
 1. That's it.
 To configure, Open [App/Core/Config.php](App/Core/Config.php) and fill out your server information
-1. Create routes, add controllers, views, models.
+1. Create routes, controllers, views, and models.
 1. Also supported, templating and multi-language.
 You can edit the file at: [App/lang/en.json](App/lang/en.json)

 ## Configuration